linjames0/jameslin.bio/markdown/micro.md

 ---

-I wish somebody had told me that you could sample different life experiences before committing.
-That by being aunthentic and curious you could peel back layers and layers of a person or topic in a brief span of time.
+I wish somebody had told me that you could sample different life experiences before fully committing.
 That when it comes to mood and relationships and everything in between, the small things matter just as much as the big, sweeping, obvious things.

-The small things sustain the big things in the same way a patch of soil supports a great redwood.

-Note to self: when in doubt, start small.
+When in doubt, start small.

-**Happiness**
-* Spontaneous calls with friends
-* Small acts of service
-* Small candies
-* Giving gifts
-* Putting on your favorite playlist

 **College**
-* Crashing couches
+* Crash couches
-* Hanging out in common areas
+* Hang out in common areas
-* Acquiring secret handshakes
+* Acquire secret handshakes
-* Learning the lore
+* Learn the lore

+**Career**
+* Read the important papers in a field
+* Ask dumb questions
+* Make Anki cards
+* Shadow researchers/programmers/...

+**Friendships**
+* Spontaneous calls
+* Show up
+* Lend a hand, an ear, a shoulder
+* Give small gifts/souvenirs

 **Energy**
-* Bathing in sunlight
+* Get sunlight
-* Breathing in fresh air
+* Breathe in fresh air
-* Splashing cold water
+* Splash cold water
-* Going for a walk/run
+* Go for a run

-**Career**
-* Shadowing a senior researcher/programmer/...
-* Reading the top 10 papers in a field
-* Grilling knowledgeable people
-* Making Anki cards

 **Peace**
-* Going on a nice walk
+* Go on a nice walk
-* Cooking a meal
+* Cook a meal
-* Hugging your s/o
+* Hug your s/o
-* Reading a good book
+* Read a good book
+* Put on your favorite playlist